agritheory/edgedb_connections/readme.md

 ============================================================ 5 passed, 1 xfailed in 3.13s ============================================================
 ```
 ## But why is that useful?
 Fair question.
 If you were to integrate the `edgedb` library into an application like Quart or Starlette, you might want to establish a connection and load some of the application's state in an intentionally blocking way and then switch to a non-blocking pattern later on.
-You could set the default to `'ASYNC'` or `'POOL'` but do that intial loading by passing `'SYNC'` to the connection instance.
+You could set the default to `'ASYNC'` or `'POOL'` but do that initial loading by passing `'SYNC'` to the connection instance.
 Things that are running in an event loop still need `await` in front of them.

 ## This isn't the end
 Honestly, this is one of the least interesting aspects of EdgeDB.
 But maybe this is interesting enough for you to go out and look at [EdgeDB's features](https://edgedb.com/roadmap/), like it's killer schema, built in validations or that it will natively serve you GraphQL.